dra11y/better_protoc_plugin/README.md

 This fork provides:
 - generation of abstract interface classes for messages;
+- generation of nullable optionals for non-required fields, with getter/setter wrappers (setting a field to `null` calls clearField());
 - generation of real Dart enums instead of classes with static constants;
 - generation of camelCased (instead of UPPER_SNAKE_CASED) enum values, but keeping the `name` field as the original UPPER_SNAKE_CASED String name from the proto.